MarkBaggett/domain_stats/README.md

 ```

 ## To Run domain_stats as a service
 If you are not going to use a docker you may want to run domain_stats as a server.
-After installing domain_stats as described above you can set it to run as a service on your system using the provided .service file in the utils folder.
-Add the ["domain_stats.service"](./domain_stats/data/domain_stats.service) file to your `/etc/systemd/system` folder.
+After installing domain_stats as described above you can set it to run as a service on your system using the provided .service file in the data folder.
+It will be necessary to edit the domain_stats.service file and change the "WorkingDirectory" entry so that it points to the location you are storing your data.
+After editing the file add the ["domain_stats.service"](./domain_stats/data/domain_stats.service) file to your `/etc/systemd/system` folder.
 Then use `systemctl enable domain_stats` to set it to start automatically.
-It will be nessisary to edit the service file and change the "WorkingDirectory" entry so that it points to the location you are storing your data.

 ## SEIM Integration:
 This varies depending upon the SEIM.
 The web interface is designed for your SEIM to make API calls to it.
 It will respond back with a JSON responce for you it to consume.
 Since many SEIM products are already configured to consume ZEEK logs another easy option is to add the ["domain_stats.zeek"](./domain_stats/data/domain_stats.zeek) module to your zeek configuration.
 Check the zeek domainstats.log for "NEW" domains and check for alerts such as "YOUR-FIRST-CONTACT".